-Despite this progress the pig industry still relies on factory farming systems and fails on a number of animal welfare counts.
-Farrowing crates are still in widespread use and tens of thousands of pigs are fattened up in small, barren concrete pens.
+Despite this progress, the pig industry still relies on factory farming systems and fails on a number of animal welfare counts.
+Farrowing crates are still in widespread use and tens of thousands of pigs are fattened up in small, barren pens.

-In addition, a large proportion of pork products in the supermarket or served in restaurants are imported and these all come from intensive factory farming conditions.
+In addition, a large proportion of pork products in the supermarket or served in restaurants are imported and many of these come from intensive factory farming conditions.